 higher puppy prices.

-Health issues seen in many breeds are blindness, heart defect, bleeding disorder (von
+Health issues seen in many breeds are varying causes of blindness, heart defect,

-wildebrand), liver shunt, epilepsy, and hip dysplasia.
-These illnesses and conditions
+bleeding disorder (von wildebrand), liver shunt, epilepsy, and hip dysplasia.
+These

 YOUR PUPPY'S HEALTH,